KaciErwin/Instacart_Analysis/README.md

 + Examine customer profiles, including ordering habits and demographic differences.

 ## Data Source
-This project utilizes various open-source datasets from Instacart and a synthetic dataset for customer demographics.
-Included in the repository is a comprehensive data dictionary detailing the structure and content of these datasets.
-The datasets and data dictionary can be found at these links:
+This project utilizes various [open-source datasets] from Instacart and a [synthetic dataset] for customer demographics.
+Included in the repository is a comprehensive [data dictionary] detailing the structure and content of these datasets.

 ## Methodology
 The analysis employs Python for data processing and exploratory analysis, utilizing libraries such as pandas, numpy, matplotlib, scipy, and seaborn for data manipulation and visualization.
 Key steps include: